Physical Therapy Liability Insurance: What is It?

 Understand the Difference: Occurrence vs. Claims-made Coverage

-Occurrence Coverage: This policy protects you on claims made during the time in which you were insured, regardless of when the claim is made.
+Occurrence Coverage: This policy protects you from claims made for an instance during which you were insured, regardless of when the claim is made.

-Claims-made Coverage: This policy protects you for an instance that occurs during the time in which you were insured.
-However, your policy must still be active during the time in which the claim is made.
+Claims-made Coverage: This policy also covers claims made for an instance during which you were insured; however, for it to protect you, your policy must still be active when the claim is made.

 Let’s take a look at a sample offering for Physical Therapy professional liability insurance.